 Legislative amendments which came into effect on 1 April 2016 introduced exemptions to enable orthoptists to sell and supply certain prescription only medicines on their own initiative.
 A further amendment is needed in order to require orthoptists to obtain an annotation on the HCPC Register before using the exemptions in their practice.
-This is now not expected to be in place until April 2017.
+Due to a delay, this is now not expected to be in place until April 2017.

-This paper provides background information on the work undertaken so far in this area; and presents options and the Executive's recommendation for progressing work leading to the annotation of medicine exemptions for orthoptists.
-This approach was agreed by the Education and Training Committee at their meeting in September 2016.
+This paper provides background information on the work undertaken so far in this area; and asks the Committee to consider how to proceed with work to progress annotation of medicine exemptions for orthoptists, given the current circumstances.